Mottie/Keyboard/README.md

 * Waiting for requests :)
 * Add more regional keyboard layouts.
 * Add an input mask extension.
 I think I'll try to make it compatible with [this plugin](https://github.com/RobinHerbots/jquery.inputmask).
+* Allow attaching a keyboard to a contenteditable element.

 ## Known Problems